Van Hove singularities in stabilizer entropy densities: Incompatibility deficit

 which means

 Finally, we have the following expression in terms of stabilizer purities for integer values of $\alpha$

 In particular, for $\alpha =1,2$, one obtains

 This result shows that the incompatibility of order two {\em is} proportional to the stabilizer purity and the linear stabilizer entropy is an incompatibility deficit.
-In other words, stabilizer states host the maximum amount of incompatibility with respect the $X,Y,Z$ directions while non-stabilizerness is a deficit of such incompatibility.
+Hence, the PDF of the two-incompatibility is readily obtained from the PDF of two-stabilizer purity, $\Xi_2$.
+Moreover, Eq.~\eqref{eq:Gamma2} implies that stabilizer states host the maximum amount of incompatibility with respect the $X,Y,Z$ directions while non-stabilizerness is a deficit of such incompatibility.
 Notice that the $X,Y,Z$ are the same that define the notion of stabilizer states, that is, the Pauli algebra of one qubit.

-We have thus shown the probability distribution of how much incompatibility one-qubit states host in the Hilbert space.